ActivTrak 2017 Year in Review

 We added the ability to monitor Chromebooks!

 We noticed a lot of our clients at educational institutions were giving their students Chromebooks and needed to better understand student attendance and activities.
 With that in mind, we developed a new agent compatible with ChromeOS.
-ActivTrak for ChromeOS has all the same features and functionality as ActivTrak for Windows, MacOS and Linux operating systems.
+ActivTrak for ChromeOS has all the same features and functionality as ActivTrak for Windows, and MacOS operating systems.

 You can now see screenshots in real-time.
 Ever since we added the real-time report, we knew we wanted to add the ability to see the screen of the remote user in real-time.
 This year we finally had the time to add this functionality, and we couldn’t be more pleased with it.
 Real-time screenshots are available on all accounts, all you have to do is click the screenshot icon while on your real-time report.
 Screenshots are not saved automatically, but you have the ability to play, pause and download the screenshots as needed.
 Check it out inside your account here.